-You, our Auburn Department of English alumni, have gone on to become leaders as administrators, educators, journalists, lawyers, publishers, sports photographers, writers and more working in the government, non-profit, and for profit sectors.
-You have been admitted to PhD programs and MFA programs at Cornell, UNC Wilmington and the University of Washington-Seattle, and other excellent programs in the United States and beyond.
+You, our Auburn English alumni, have gone on to become leaders as administrators, educators, journalists, lawyers, publishers, sports photographers, writers and more working in the government, non-profit, and for profit sectors.
+You've been admitted to PhD programs and MFA programs at Cornell, UNC Wilmington, the University of Washington-Seattle, and other excellent programs in the United States and beyond.

 We hope you will stay in touch, and let us know about your many successes to come!

 Share updates, follow our updates, and learn about what’s new in the Department of English via our Facebook page.

 Celebrate your success

 Visit our Alumni News, learn about what your former classmates and fellow alumni are up to, and send us your good news, too.

 Your financial support is always appreciated.
 You can also support our programs in other ways—by attending events open to the public, volunteering your expertise in classrooms, encouraging internships for AU English students in your own place of employment, and—of course—by telling the college-bound people in your life how great it is to be an English major AND an Auburn Tiger!